 Task 4:

-• Cut the side wall tiles for the shower niche
+- Cut the side wall tiles for the shower niche

 Task 5:

-• Install the side wall tiles and the shower niche shelves in the niche.
+- Install the side wall tiles and the shower niche shelves in the niche.

 My client decided to install the Rb3 Stainless Steel Shower Niche Shelves because she wanted plenty of shower storage in her niche but didn’t want the thick and clunky look of a tiled shelf or the slippery surface of glass.
-These stainless steel shelves have a very low profile and fit into a standard 1/8″ grout line space, providing the minimalist aesthetic she appreciates.
+These stainless steel shelves have a very low profile and fit into a standard 1/8″ grout line space, providing the minimalist aesthetic she wanted.

 Since these shelves are 1/8″ thick (slightly less), and my grout lines were around 1/16″, I needed to file the edges of these tiles a bit to make room for the shelves.
 I will soon be adding a section to my Shower Tile Installation post that covers this in detail so stay tuned!